pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** What happens if you do not include all the fields as specified in the schema?

 * **Your Answer:**
+The object gets created, but is missing that field

 ---